-Lira Mercer Poses Beneath Painting While Wearing A Bra & Panties: ‘Now I Know My Picture Is Crooked’
+Lira Mercer Poses In Front Of Painting While Wearing A Bra & Panties: ‘Now I Know My Picture Is Crooked’

 “Yup tilt it to the right just a little,” advised a fourth person.

-Not long after sharing the above post, Lira followed up with a second, similar, image.
-Her second share looked almost identical to the first, except Lira’s looked a little more playful and innocent while crossing her arms in front of her to shield her lower half from view.
+Not long after sharing the above post, Lira followed up with a similar image.
+Her second share looked almost identical to the first, except she looked a little more playful and innocent while crossing her arms in front of her to shield her lower half from view.
 She credited her hair to the Beyani Hair Collection.

 Previously, The Inquisitr reported that Lira had shared a saucy snap of herself wearing a lacy bra beneath a tight silk shirt.